banzaicloud/koperator-docs/docs/cruisecontroloperation.md

 2. A new broker pod will be created and in the `KafkaCluster` status there will be the `cruiseControlOperationReference`.
    This is the reference of the created `CruiseControlOperation` custom resource.
-   The `cruiseControlState` shows the CruiseControlOperation state.
+   The `cruiseControlState` shows the `CruiseControlOperation` state.
-   At first there will be GracefulUpscaleScheduled.
+   At first there will be `GracefulUpscaleScheduled`.
    This means `CruiseControlOperation` is created and it is waiting for `add_broker` task execution.

 ```yaml